London Stansted Airport: Terminal and satellite buildings

-An additional building, known as the Advanced Passenger Vehicle (APV), was brought back into use in 2016 for flights departing during the busy 06:00 to 08:00 am period.
+As of 2013, Satellite 1 (Gates 1-19) had been redeveloped with the aim to attract more long-haul airlines to Stansted.
+Furthermore, a dual jetbridge has been added at Stand 13 (Boarding Gate 12), allowing faster boarding and deboarding of wide-body aircraft.
+An additional building, known as the Advanced Passenger Vehicle (APV), was brought back into use in 2016 for flights departing during the busy 06:00 to 09:00 period.
 The APV building is linked to the main terminal building by an accessible route and acts as a bus terminal for international flights at remote stands.
 Prior to the completion of Satellite 3, this terminal (then consisted of gates 90–95) was in regular passenger use.